Event types

 Countdown

 Countdown events are gatherings meant to amplify and demonstrate climate solutions with the world.
-They can be held in various formats - live speaker events, screenings of the Countdown summit in Bergen, showcases of solution technologies, or even volunteer activities contributing to positive change.
+They can be held in various formats - live speaker events, screenings of Countdown talks, showcases of solution technologies, or even volunteer activities contributing to positive change.
+The event is named after the location-based community, or school or university, it serves.
 Learn more

 Studio license

-The Studio license is a TEDx license designed to provide greater flexibility for you to produce compelling new ideas anytime, anywhere, and independent of your TEDx events.
+The Studio license is a TEDx license designed to provide greater flexibility to produce compelling new ideas anytime, anywhere, and independent of a TEDx event.
+In order to organize a Studio series, applicants must have already organized at least one TEDx event with live speakers.
 Learn more

 Each event type has additional conditions assigned to it, based on the Licensing Tier of the primary license holder.
 A Licensing Tier represents where each individual licensee is in their TEDx journey.
 Learn more